ateamsystems/freebsd-update-mirroring/README.md

 This directory then can be used in nginx or apache web servers to serve other FreeBSD servers.

-Then sample command can be run using "freebsd-update fetch" command like:
+Then sample command can be run using "freebsd-update-mirror fetch" command like:

 <pre>
-./freebsd-update fetch -d 2023Q1 --currently-running 13.1-RELEASE -m
+./freebsd-update-mirror fetch -d 2023Q1 --currently-running 13.1-RELEASE -m
 </pre>

 So above command assumes it is running on 13.1-RELEASE and will store FreeBSD update related files